The derivation of the complete investigation of the shape diversity of Epitrochoids / Epicycloids

 The animation starts, if the Cursor is over the picture

-If you move with the mouse obove an icon in the first row of pictures then an additional circle-shaped surface
+If you move with the mouse obove an figure in the first row of pictures then an additional circle-shaped surface

 will overlay inside the moving wheel.